samuelselasi/alx-system_engineering-devops/attack_is_the_best_defense/README.md

 **DISCLAIMER**: you will probably see `Authentication failed: Bad username / password` in the `tcpdump` trace.
 It’s normal, we deleted the user to our Sendgrid account.
 You can’t verify the password found via Sendgrid, only the correction system can!

+# Procedure
+1. Create a sendgrid account to send email with Telnet from terminal
+2. From sendgrid credentials, create program to convert from normal text to base64 encryption and and back
+3. Analyze how a message is sent successfully
+4. Now use tcpdump to capture network activity on the port used for sendgrid
+5. Send another message using another shell so tcpdump can capture its activities
+6. Now send another message with sendgrid on the same port in another shell
+7. Stop tcpdump after sending the email
+8. Download wireshark to analyze the captured network activity
+9. You will see your password when you search through(in base64) since you already know what it looks like
+10. To find the password of the script provided run the script with tcp dump capturing network activity in another opened shell
+11. Now use wireshark the same way and search the same place you found your password
+12. Use the decoder to decode from base64 and you have your password!
+***I will write a blog on this if sendgrid unbans my IP***

 [1.
 Dictionary attack](./1-dictionary_attack)

 Password-based authentication systems can be easily broken by using a dictionary attack (you’ll have to find your own password dictionary).
 Let’s try it on an SSH account.